Language

 Which score should I use?

-Check which formula your federation uses for competitions.
-If you're just tracking personal progress, either formula works well.
-Calculating both gives you a more complete picture of your relative strength.
+Check which formula your federation uses for competition.
+If you are simply tracking personal progress, either works well — and calculating both gives you a more complete picture of your relative strength.

-Why are the Wilks and DOTS scores different?
+Why are my Wilks and DOTS scores different?

-The formulas use different coefficients and polynomial degrees, so they produce slightly different results.
-The classifications are approximately the same for both, but individual scores may vary by 10-30 points depending on your body weight.
+The formulas use different coefficients and polynomial degrees, so they produce slightly different numbers.
+The classification bands are roughly the same, but individual scores can vary by about 10–30 points depending on your body weight.

 What body weight range does this calculator support?

-The calculator works for body weights between 40 kg and 200 kg (approximately 88-441 lbs).
-Outside this range, the polynomial formulas may produce unreliable results.
+It works for body weights between 40 kg and 200 kg (about 88–441 lbs).
+Outside this range the polynomial formulas can produce unreliable results, so scores are not shown.

 Is my data stored anywhere?

-No. All calculations are performed entirely in your browser.
-No personal data, body weight, or lift numbers are sent to any server or stored anywhere.
+No. All calculations run entirely in your browser.
+No body weight, lift numbers, or scores are sent to any server or stored anywhere.

 kg